jgromes/RadioLib/README.md

 ## Frequently Asked Questions

 ### Where should I start?
-First of all, take a look at the [examples](https://github.com/jgromes/KiteLib/tree/master/examples) and the [Wiki](https://github.com/jgromes/KiteLib/wiki).
+First of all, take a look at the [examples](https://github.com/jgromes/RadioLib/tree/master/examples) and the [Wiki](https://github.com/jgromes/RadioLib/wiki).
 There's a lot of useful information over there.
-Also, you should check out [KITE shield](https://github.com/jgromes/KiteShield) - open source Arduino shield that will allow you to easily connect any two wireless modules supported by KiteLib!
+Also, you should check out [RadioShield](https://github.com/jgromes/RadioShield) - open source Arduino shield that will allow you to easily connect any two wireless modules supported by RadioLib!

-### KiteLib doesn't support my module!
+### RadioLib doesn't support my module!
 What should I do?
 Start by creating new issue (if it doesn't exist yet).
 If you have some experience with Arduino and C/C++ in general, you can try to add the support yourself!
 Use the template files in `/extras/` folder to get started.
-This is by far the fastest way to implement new modules into KiteLib, since I can't be working on everything all the time.
+This is by far the fastest way to implement new modules into RadioLib, since I can't be working on everything all the time.
 If you don't trust your programming skills enough to have a go at it yourself, don't worry.
 I will try to implement all requested modules, but it will take me a while.